alschroe/AzureIoTHack/00_raspberrypi_setup.md

 1. After this you can plug the Sense HAT into the GPIO (General Purpose Input/Output) pins on the Pi so that the Sense HAT and the Pi align perfectly.
 1. Use the remeining screws to fix the Sense HAT to the Pi.
     > Before putting your Pi back on power, be aware that the Sense HAT will activate all the LEDs right away and it will be VERY BRIGHT.
 This shocked all of us so be prepared ;)
 1. Now put your Pi back on power and connect to it.
-The three different options are listed below:
+The three different options are listed below.
+You will need to wait a moment until the Pi is up and running.
     1. WITH desktop: Plug your Pi in again and open the terminal on your Pi
     2. via SSH: Open PuTTY again and log into your Pi.
-    3. via VNC: Open the VNC Viewer and log into your Pi.
+    3. via VNC: Open the VNC Viewer and log into your Pi with your custom hostname.
 Open the terminal on your Pi.
 1. Once you are working on your Pi update it:
     ```bash
     sudo apt update